Ares-Developers/Ares-docs/new/selfheal.rst

   veterancy level.
 These settings are fully independent of each other.
 Cannot be less than :value:`0`.
 Defaults to :tag:`SelfHealing.Amount`.

+Self healing can be interrupted for an amount of time when a unit is damaged.

+:tagdef:`[TechnoType]SelfHealing.CombatDelay=integer - frames`
+  Defines how long after a damaging attack a unit will not be able to self heal.
+  Healing weapons do not trigger this delay.
+Use :value:`0` to disable this.
+  Defaults to :value:`0`.

 .. versionadded:: 0.B